| Cloaks | Roman | 10th-11th C English | 12th C Bliaut | 10th C Irish | 15th C Italian |

 | Undergarb | General Patterns | Pictures | Pattern Reviews | Fabric Stores | Links |

 10th-11th C English Garb12th C BliautThe bliaut, a garment popular during the 12th century, is known for its excessive droopy sleeves and tight waist.
-Class Notes and Handouts
+My Class Handouts

 Fabric